OCD and Anxiety

 Rogers’ financial assistance does not include all costs that may be associated with behavioral health services.
 Items or services that are not included in the financial assistance program include, but are not limited to, transportation, lodging, prescriptions, food, medical equipment, and pharmacy supplies.

-Also, from time to time, Rogers Memorial Hospital Foundation’s Angel Fund may offer limited funds in certain short-term situations.
+Also, from time to time, Rogers Behavioral Health Foundation’s Angel Fund may offer limited funds in certain short-term situations.

 Prior to receiving services, there are a number of ways a patient can be identified and evaluated for financial assistance prior to, during, or following care.
 The following is a non-exhaustive list of examples for identification prior to receiving services: